-PYG millions 2021 2020
+PYG millions 2022 2021

-Mobile Financial Services 153,778 206,151
+Mobile Financial Services 176,757 153,778

-Total Restricted Cash 153,778 206,151
+Total Restricted Cash 176,757 153,778

 This cash balance is held in banks by Mobile Cash Paraguay S.A. whose use is restricted by local regulation established by Paraguay's central bank (Banco Central del Paraguay) as part of its regulatory measures for entities that have electronic payments for business (EMPE, for its acronym in Spanish).
-The variation is explained by the extraordinary credit received from the Government at the end of 2020 for the accreditation of the Pytyvo program due to the Covid-19 pandemic.